blindnet-io/product-management/refs/high-level-architecture/readme.md

 ```

-This scenario is adapted to Privacy Request Requests that do not involve access to the data, especially when not all Systems have the Data Subject's contact information (and may want to remain blind for it).
+This scenario is adapted to Privacy Request Requests that do not involve access to the data, especially when not all Systems have the Data Subject's contact information (and MAY want to remain blind for it).
 For this scenario to work, Systems must expose functions for receiving the responses from other Systems.

 #### Scenario 2 - Direct Responses